 What is an NGS test?
 Is it important?

-NGS stands for Next-Generation Sequencing, a DNA sequencing technology.
-It quickly reads millions of DNA pieces together, giving a full look at a person’s genes.
-They provide detailed genetic information about the cancer cells, allowing for more personalized and targeted approaches to therapy.
+NGS stands for Next-Generation Sequencing, a DNA sequencing technology that quickly reads millions of DNA fragments simultaneously, providing a comprehensive view of a person’s genetic.
+This technology offers detailed genetic information about cancer cells, allowing for more personalized targeted clinical trials for pediatric cancer.

-It can help us identify genetic biomarkers.
-These are specific genetic mutations within cancer cells that can recognize the type of cancer and guide treatment decisions.
-For instance, certain genetic mutations might indicate a better response to a particular therapy.
+NGS testing helps identify genetic biomarkers—specific genetic mutations within cancer cells—that can guide treatment decisions.
+For instance, certain genetic mutations may indicate a better response to a particular therapy or open the door to targeted therapies.

-NGS testing is considered part of the standard of care of most cancer types.
-Discuss this with your child’s oncologist to maximize their possibilities to participate in a clinical trial of interest.
+NGS testing is considered part of the standard of care for most cancer types.
+Discuss this with your child’s oncologist to maximize their chances of participating on targeted therapy for childhood cancer that could benefit from this detailed genetic information.

 Anaplastic Lymphoma Kinase (ALK) fusion-positive solid tumors can happen in specific types of cancers.
 The most recognized ALK positive tumors in pediatric patients include:

-Neuroblastoma: Is a type of tumor that predominantly affects children and arises from cells of the sympathetic nervous system.
-Neuroblastoma primarily affects the adrenal glands but may occur in the abdominal, thoracic, cervical, and pelvic sympathetic ganglia.
-Its clinical behavior is variable, ranging from spontaneous regression to aggressive metastatic disease.
+Neuroblastoma: A tumor that predominantly affects children, arising from cells of the nervous system.
+It primarily affects the adrenal glands but may occur in the abdomen, thoracic, cervical, and pelvic sympathetic ganglia.

-Glial Tumors (Low and high grade): Are a diverse group of tumors that arise from cells in the nervous system and usually occur in children and young adults.
-Experts categorize these tumors broadly into low-grade and high-grade based on their aggressiveness.
+Glial Tumors (Low and high grade): A diverse group of tumors that arise from cells in the nervous system and usually occur in children and young adults.
+These tumors are broadly categorized into low-grade and high-grade based on their aggressiveness.

-The standard treatments typically include surgery, chemotherapy, radiation, immunotherapy, and sometimes stem cell transplants.
-The exact treatment depends on the type and stage of cancer.
-They aim to eliminate cancer while considering the child’s well-being.
-Emerging therapies such as immunotherapy and targeted therapies resent the forefront of pediatric cancer research.
+Standard treatments typically include surgery, chemotherapy, radiation, immunotherapy, and sometimes stem cell transplants.
+These Childhood Cancer therapies aim to eliminate cancer while considering the child’s overall well-being.
+Emerging therapies, such as immunotherapy and targeted therapies, are at the forefront of pediatric cancer research.

-Clinical trials are essential for evaluating the safety and efficacy of these therapies in children and adolescents with cancer.
-They offer hope for better treatments, improved outcomes, and the advancement of medical knowledge.
+Clinical trials offer hope for better treatments, improved outcomes, and the advancement of medical knowledge.
 They provide a pathway to potentially more effective and tailored therapies for children fighting cancer.

 By signing up for our matching program, you’re taking an active role in exploring new possibilities and gaining access to an innovative therapy that can potentially transform your life.